omgnetwork/omg-samples/omg-js/app/03-transaction-eth/README.md

 ### 1. App setup

 You can find the full Javascript segment of this tutorial in [transaction-eth.js](./transaction-eth.js).
-The first lines define dependent libraries, set up configs for child chain and root chain, define wallets` data to be used during the sample.
+The first lines define dependent libraries, set up configs for child chain and root chain, define wallet's data to be used during the sample.

 ```
 import BigNumber from "bn.js";